mihirchronicles/themihirchronicles.github.io/src/content/blog/on-product-management.md

 ## **What is product management?**

+> Customers don't have needs, they just want to make progress within the system they belong. — Alan Klement

+> A good product takes chaos and creates order. — Brian Nogard

 Product management is an organizational function within a company dealing with new product development, business justification, planning, verification, forecasting, pricing, product launch, and marketing of a product or products at all stages of the product lifecycle.

 - **Product Lifecycle**: product lifecycle management is the process of managing the entire lifecycle of a product from inception, through engineering, design, prototyping and manufacture, to service, maintenance and disposal of products.
 Products have a limited life and thus every product has a life cycle.